robotology-legacy/codyco-modules/src/simulink/README.md

 ```
 In the UI look for *SIMULINK_LIBRARY* and press enter to turn it ON/OFF.
 Then as usual type c to configure until no stars (*) show up and finally g to generate.
 Finally to compile type `make`.

-- **Soft Real Time.** For the time being, this block has been taken from the Matlab File Exchange [http://goo.gl/8LMWGD] and it has to be compiled from within MATLAB by changing its current directory to `${CODYCO_ROOT}/simulink/controllers/RealTimeSlower` and typing `mex sfun_time.c`.
+~~**Soft Real Time.** For the time being, this block has been taken from the Matlab File Exchange [http://goo.gl/8LMWGD] and it has to be compiled from within MATLAB by changing its current directory to `${CODYCO_ROOT}/simulink/controllers/RealTimeSlower` and typing `mex sfun_time.c`.
 This will create a mex file according to your operating system and architecture, e.g. for a 32bits Linux-based OS you will get sfun_time.mexglx.
 This mex file will be used by the example models included in `${CODYCO_ROOT}/simulink/controllers/` to slow down the simulation for a user-specified rate.
-It is recommended to define the rate in this block with a variable such as **Ts** and mask your final model where the user can later define the rate.
+It is recommended to define the rate in this block with a variable such as **Ts** and mask your final model where the user can later define the rate.~~ This block will be soon deprecated and replaced by the ySynchronizer block.
+It is still present in the library and the user does not need to compile it manually.

 ###### Before Using the Simulink Library